Rules-based suspicious activity identification

 Red Hat Enterprise Linux® fulfills core operating system functions and provides a secure foundation for application infrastructure.

-Red Hat Storage provides an open, software-defined storage platform that scales across physical, virtual, and cloud resources.
+Red Hat Data Services provides an open, software-defined storage platform that scales across physical, virtual, and cloud resources.